rohit23ahuja/ipl-bot/src/main/resources/notes/running-on-aws.md

         1. HTTPS traffic on TCP port 443 from your ip or from everywhere.
         2. HTTP traffic on TCP port 80 from your ip or from everywhere.
         3. SSH on port 22 from your ip or from everywhere.
-2. Create db secruity group which :-
+2. Create db security group which :-
     1. has an inbound rule that allows incoming TCP traffic from everywhere for port 5432.

 ### RDS Launch